aldobatta/Dark_cluster/README.md

 # Dark_cluster
-Info on how to us the cluster @ DARK
+Info on how to use the cluster @ DARK

 ## Setting the modules needed for compilation